Beyond 2011: Reactions to proposals

 In April 2014 the British House of Commons Public Accounts Committee (PAC) concluded in its report Too soon to scrap the Census that the 2021 census should go ahead.
 It recommended that the UK Statistics Authority develop "a more ambitious vision for the creative and full use of administrative data to provide rich and valuable population statistics."
 It encouraged the ONS clarify the advantages and disadvantages of using administrative data in place of much of the information the census currently gathers.
 The PAC also extolled the UK Government to embark upon a public information campaign to raise understanding of the benefits of sharing administrative data, with reassurance that it would put in place the safeguards to protect people's personal information and privacy.

 Responding in July 2014 to the National Statistical Authority, the Minister to the Cabinet Office welcomed the recommendations of a predominantly online census for England and Wales supplemented by the use of governmental and other administrative data.
-However, it was also made clear that whereas for 2021 a dual-running decennial national census with administrative data gathering was viewed as an acceptable transitional approach the government did not seen this as the way forward post 2021.
+However, it was also made clear that whereas for 2021 a dual-running decennial national census with administrative data gathering was viewed as an acceptable transitional approach the government did not see this as the way forward post 2021.
 It asked the National Statistician to ensure sufficient research is undertaken and the feasibility of alternative methods validated in the run up to 2021 to replace the traditional national census and intermediate surveying approach from after that date.
 The Government also indicated it recognised the implications of greater data-sharing between government departments on public confidence in the security and privacy of their personal information.